danleavitt0/9dots.io-pages/OfgKIac.md

     </div>
 </body>
 ```
 Properly formatted HTML should have nested tags indented like the example above.
-So a tag that comes before the end tag of the previous element should be indented.
+An element that comes before the end tag of the previous element should be indented.
 When they are finished make sure students have properly closed all of their tags.

 ### PREPARE:
 Distribute the printed inkscape prototypes to the students.
 If for any reason a students prototype is incomplete or missing, students should be given a piece of paper to draw their prototype.
 These prototypes are going to be come the websites that students create so emphasize to them the importance of having a good prototype.